Where have all the leaders gone?

 In the arts and media, Trump critics have pounced.
 Late-night hosts dropped comedy routines for social commentary about Trump's racial rhetoric.

 Editorial boards across the nation excoriated the President.
-The Chicago Sun Times branded him "America's Bigot-in-Chief."
+The Chicago Sun-Times branded him "America's Bigot-in-Chief."

 But since many conservatives revile the media, the chances that journalists and entertainers can bring the country together are slim.